 Promote Health and Wellness with a Bachelor's Degree in Exercise Science

-Whether you want to work in strength conditioning, corporate wellness, or cardiac rehabilitation, LVC's exercise science major prepares you to work with patients who have a range of needs, diseases, and injuries.
+Whether you want to work in strength conditioning, corporate or community wellness, or cardiac rehabilitation, LVC's exercise science major prepares you to work with clients who have a range of needs, diseases, and injuries.
 By the time you graduate, you'll be able to help your clients perform exercises and improve their overall well-being, all while designing interventions based on scientific research.

-You'll develop a background in scientific knowledge, create an outstanding portfolio of independent projects, and gain the hands-on experience you need to jumpstart your career in exercise science.
+In both tracks you'll develop a background in scientific knowledge, create an outstanding portfolio of independent projects, and gain the hands-on experience you need to jump-start your career in exercise science.

 Apply to our Bachelor's Degree in Exercise Science for first-year undergraduates, or transfer in as a non-traditional student.